yuriys-kentico/kontent-custom-element-samples/README.md

 TODO ([SimpleMDE](https://simplemde.com/))

 # How to create a custom element
-To create a custom element you should create new html page which contains all required design and functionality.
+To create new custom element you should create html page which contains all required design and functionality.
 TODO